prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 #### Milestone 1: Feature flag for adding labels

-Add a feature flag: `--enable-feature=metadata-labels`.
+Add a feature flag: `--enable-feature=identifying-type-and-unit`.
 When enabled `__type__` and `__unit__` labels are added when receiving OTLP or PRW 2.0, or when scraping the text, OM, or proto formats.

 #### Milestone 2: UI and PromQL changes

 During this stage, implement the UI and PromQL changes above.
 Iterate based on feedback.
-Changes should have no effect unless the metadata-labels feature flag is enabled.
+Changes should have no effect unless the identifying-type-and-unit feature flag is enabled.

 #### Milestone 3: Add NoNameChanges option for OTLP translation

 Add an option, `NoNameChanges` for the OTLP translation strategy.
 When enabled, it disables UTF-8 sanitization and the addition of suffixes.
-In the documentation for this option, recommend that `--enable-feature=metadata-labels` is enabled.
+In the documentation for this option, recommend that `--enable-feature=identifying-type-and-unit` is enabled.

 ## Alternatives